-Category 1 (CARA) plants are alien invasive species and must be eradicated and controlled.
-These species have little economic or social value and there invasive habits outcompete indigenous species, severely alter ecosystems and threaten local biodiversity.
+Category 1: Plants that are alien invasive species and must be eradicated and controlled.
+These species have little economic or social value and their invasive habits outcompete indigenous species, severely alter ecosystems and threaten local biodiversity.

 Section 15A of CARA states that: